Resource guide for medication aide requirements by state

 Michigan

-In Michigan, those interested in becoming medication aides must first have valid nurse aide certification and sufficient work experience.
+In Michigan, those interested in becoming medication aides must first have a valid nurse aide certification and sufficient work experience.
 After completion of a board-approved training program, candidates must pass the competency exam.

 For more details, visit the Michigan Bureau of Community and Health Systems website.